sseerrggii/intercooperation_website/index.md

 * Set up an intercooperation group: strategy, website, documentation system, ...
 * Move towards a joint solution for Scale and Point of Sale
 * Improve our Cooperative Share Management tool *Easy My Coop*:
-    * Improve the user workflow
+    * Improve the user workflow,
-    * Improve Online payment and SEPA payment (directly instead of by bank transfer)  # not very clear
+    * Improve Online payment and SEPA payment,
-    * Implement an API for registration of new members
+    * Implement an API for registration of new members,
-    * Generalize cooperative supermarket modules
+    * Generalize cooperative supermarket modules,
-    * Make it Spain-compatible
+    * Make it Spain-compatible.

 ## On the horizon for 2021